Information for Queensland public housing tenants

-Lead was used in paints as old red lead undercoats.
-It was a common colouring agent found in white, yellow and orange paint.
+Lead was used in paint manufacture in red undercoats and was a common colouring agent found in white, yellow and orange paint.

 In 1923 a new law was passed in Queensland to limit the amount of lead used to make paint.
 Paint made in other Australian states still contained higher levels of lead and was often used in Queensland.
 This is why lead-based paint is still a problem even though the laws changed a long time ago.

 Lead paint poisoning can happen when sanders and grinders are used to remove paint.
 The sanding and grinding makes a lot of lead contaminated dust that can be inhaled or swallowed and may lead to poisoning.

 Lead-based paint that is peeling, flaking or chalking is also a hazard to young children who may pick up and eat it.

 Mild lead poisoning causes lethargy, and severe poisoning can cause death.
 The greatest threat is to small children, pregnant women, breast-fed infants and pets.
 Lead poisoning in infants and children can result in impaired intellectual development.